Content Warning: This article discusses multiple forms of trauma, including sexual assault.

 As its popularity spreads into the mainstream, it’s possible that soon people will be asking not “What is esports?” but rather “Where can I watch them?”
 Experts believe this field will only continue to grow.
 One estimate predicts the global esports industry will be a $1.5 billion market this year.
 If your child is interested in esports, see if their school has a program they can get involved with.
 Nonprofits like Varsity Esports Foundation can even help provide funding for students and schools looking to start their own programs.
 While online gaming doesn’t have the history or tradition of sports like baseball or football, one thing is for sure: video games aren’t just for living room Street Fighter II sessions anymore.

-To help support parents and schools, the Bark team has put together this guide to the settings on Chromebooks — so every student can benefit from the learning opportunities their technology makes possible.
+Whether they're supplied by your child's school or you purchased one yourself, Chromebooks are the go-to tech device for students all across the U.S. To help support parents and schools, the Bark team has put together this guide to the settings on Chromebooks — so every student can benefit from the learning opportunities their technology makes possible.

 - Chromebooks: FAQs for Parents